13 people, including 7 children, dead in Philadelphia house fire

-PHILADELPHIA — A large house fire in Philadelphia early Wednesday caused the death of at least 13 people, and two others were injured, according to WPHL.
+PHILADELPHIA — A large house fire in Philadelphia early Wednesday caused the death of at least 13 people, including seven children, and two others were injured, according to WPHL.

 Fire officials warned the numbers could grow as firefighters inspected the rowhome, where officials said 26 people had been staying.